Common Questions About the BSN-ASD Program

 May I take prerequisite courses at MSOE?

 Yes.
-This may be a good idea, as it will help you learn about MSOE and its support services, enhance your connections with other students, and help you acclimate to the quarter system.
+This may be a good idea, as it will help you learn about MSOE and its support services and enhance your connections with other students.

 Can I receive credit for College Level Examination Program (CLEP) courses?